jaescalo/terraform-akamai-workflow/README.md

 * The Linode variables are used to build the Terraform's backend configuration which then is passed to TF during the `terraform init` command.

 ### GitHub Actions
-Two main GitHub actions play a role in this workflow:
+The following GitHub actions play a role in this workflow:
 - actions/checkout@v4: setup for git operations
+- py-actions/py-dependency-install@v4: setup Python script dependencies
-- hashicorp/setup-terraform@v2: setup for Terraform
+- hashicorp/setup-terraform@v3: setup for Terraform
+- actions/upload-artifact@v4: upload artifacts

 ## Import Existing Property
 Often times you want to manage an existing resource on Akamai via Terraform.
 For this to be successful the initial Terraform state must be created.
 This can be done by executing the `import.sh` script which runs the necessary `terraform import` commands for all the resources exported by the Akamai Terraform CLI.